Google to roll out anti-disinformation campaign in some EU countries

 By Supantha Mukherjee

-STOCKHOLM, Aug 24 (Reuters) - Google's GOOGL.O Jigsaw subsidiary will next week launch a campaign aimed at tackling disinformation about Ukrainian refugees in Poland, Slovakia, and the Czech Republic based on research by psychologists at two British universities.
+STOCKHOLM, Aug 24 (Reuters) - Google's GOOGL.O Jigsaw subsidiary will launch a campaign next week to tackle disinformation in Poland, Slovakia and the Czech Republic about Ukrainian refugees based on research by psychologists at two British universities.

 Working with Jigsaw, the psychologists from the universities of Cambridge and Bristol have produced 90-second clips designed to "inoculate" people against harmful content on social media.

-The clips, which will run in advertising slots on Google's YouTube video platform, aim to help people identify emotional manipulation and scapegoating in a news headline.
+The clips, which will run in advertising slots on Google's YouTube and also on other platforms such as Twitter TWTR.N, TikTok and Meta's META.O Facebook, aim to help people identify emotional manipulation and scapegoating in a news headline.

 "If you tell people what's true and false, a lot of people will dispute ... but what you can predict are the techniques that will be used in spreading misinformation, like with the Ukrainian crisis," Jon Roozenbeek, lead author of a report on the research behind the campaign, said in an interview.